The best dummies for soothing your baby: Tried and tested by parents and babies

 Won Bronze at the Mother&Baby Awards 2022 for Best Product For A Newborn

-Find it easily at night thanks to its clever glow in the dark feature.
+Find it easily at night thanks to its clever glow-in-the-dark feature.
 We also love that the travel case, which comes with these dummies, doubles as a steriliser — add some water to it and pop it in the microwave.

 Orthodontically approved and durable, these soothers may not be the cheapest on the market but they are from a reputable brand and do get great reviews.
 They are BPA-free, made with medical-grade silicone, and tailored for a baby up to six months of age.